 There are different scenarios where we say whether a task is consumed or not.
 When a task is consumed entirely it is counted.
 To know how many tasks your integration consists of, see the examples below.

 - Loops: A loop step itself is unmetered.
 Any activity inside the loop is treated as a separate task and is counted according to its own definition and the number of times it is performed.

 - Error, Failures: 1 task

-- Polling: 20 polling activities per user are unmetered for every month.
-This is the total number of polling activites used in all the apps by the user.
-Any additional polls (starting from the 21st) are charged at 0.1 task.
+- Polling: All polling activities per user are metered for every month.
+Each poll is considered 1 Task.
 Minimum poll time is 15min to 5mins depending upon your plan.